DavidRodriguezSoaresCUI/PyYoloCR/README.md

 3. 'OCR' step : Set `Step` to 3 and verify that previously set values capture all the subtitles and minimize artifacts
 	* Typically you will play with `SeuilO` and `SeuilI` to maximise subtitle clarity and minimize artifacts.

+__Note__ : For more help, check these resources : [original YoloCR's README](https://bitbucket.org/YuriZero/yolocr/src/master/), [Subbing tutorial by __subarashii-no-fansub__](https://subarashii-no-fansub.github.io/Subbing-Tutorial/OCR-Hardsub-Videos/)

-## Adding new languages / languages that work for legacy engine
+## Tesseract: Adding new languages / languages that work with legacy engine
 The idea is to download a language file from the [Tesseract-OCR/tessdata](https://github.com/tesseract-ocr/tesseract/tree/master/tessdata) repository and put it into the local `tessdata` folder.
 Choose the method you prefer:
 * On Windows, simply use the `0.TesseractDownloadLanguage.bat` script : you type the language code (eg: 'eng' for english) and it downloads it for you.
 * On Linux, type the following command from the `PyYoloCR` folder : `wget https://github.com/tesseract-ocr/tessdata/blob/master/<lang-code>.traineddata?raw=true -O tessdata/<lang-code>.traineddata` (replace `<lang-code>` by the actual language code).